FAQs: DPC for Individuals and Families

 |40-59 years old||$79||$54|

 See our Individual & Families Pricing page for more details.

 Can you help with the costs of prescriptions?

 We can use the discounted prescription lists that are available at multiple pharmacies to take care of many of your health care issues (including diabetes, high blood pressure, thyroid issues, and common infections).

-These pharmacies offer particular medications at $4 for 30-days worth or $10 for 90-days worth.
+These pharmacies offer popular medications at $4 for a 30-day supply or $10 for a 90-day supply.

 Additionally, services like GoodRx allow us to find the lowest local pharmacy prices for one-time medications (such as antibiotics, muscle relaxers, antivirals, etc.).